katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 ### Service Essentials

-Consider the security needs of a service based on the data it's housing or it's role in the grand scheme of things.
+Consider the security needs of a service based on the data it's housing or its role in the grand scheme of things.
 You may need data security in transit or at rest.
 You may need network security at the service perimeter or at the perimeter of your private network.
 Good security is hard.
 Here are some principles worth thinking about:

 *   **Layer your security**: Also known as [defence in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)).
 Rather than assuming a network perimeter firewall is _good enough_, continue to add multiple layers of security _where it matters most_.
 This adds redundancy to your security and also helps slow down an attacker when one layer of security fails or a vulnerability is identified.
 *   **Use automatic security updates**: In many cases, the benefit of automatic security updates outweighs the possibility of a service failure as a result of it.
 Combine automatic updates with automated testing, and you'll be able to roll out security updates with much higher confidence.